nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructured nature of the composite material.

-### Expanded Definition and Usage\nAu-functionalized graphene oxide is celebrated for its enhanced catalytic properties, making it ideal for applications in environmental cleanup, such as breaking down organic pollutants in wastewater.
+### Expanded Definition and Usage:
+Au-functionalized graphene oxide is celebrated for its enhanced catalytic properties, making it ideal for applications in environmental cleanup, such as breaking down organic pollutants in wastewater.
 In the field of electronics, it is used to develop high-performance sensors that can detect gases, toxins, and other chemicals at very low concentrations.
 Additionally, in medicine, its biocompatibility and functionalized surface make it useful for drug delivery systems and imaging agents that can provide real-time feedback on cellular interactions and drug distribution.